mikegcoleman/todo/readme.md

 ### Docker containers with Docker Compose
 Currently Lightsail does not feature a Docker blueprint, but that's not really an issue.
-We can use the optional launch script to take care of what needs to be done.
+We can use the optional launch script to install Docker and make other necessary changes to the system.
+In the case of this tutorial you'll create an instance with a launch script that installs Docker and Docker Compose.
+It will also copy in the Docker Compose file that defines our application, and it will modify systemd so that on subsequent reboots our application automatically restarts.

 1. From the Lightsail console click `Create Instance`.